jt14den/swc-tt-lecture-notes/11-load.md

 ## Battling Theories

-* In 2006, Kirschner, Sweller and clark published a paper titled “Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching”.
+* In 2006, Kirschner, Sweller and Clark published a paper titled “Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching”.
 * They say (**READ**):

 >Although unguided or minimally guided instructional approaches are very popular and intuitively appealing … these approaches ignore both the structures that constitute **human cognitive architecture** and evidence from empirical studies over the past half-century that consistently indicate that **minimally guided instruction** is less effective and less efficient than instructional approaches that place a strong emphasis on guidance of the student learning process.
 The advantage of guidance begins to recede only when learners have sufficiently high prior knowledge to provide “internal” guidance.

-* This paper set off a minor academic scuffle:
+* This paper set off a minor academic kerfuffle:
     * Mainly b/c the authors were claiming **[inquiry-based learning](https://en.wikipedia.org/wiki/Inquiry-based_learning)** (sometimes also called **Problem-based learning**)-- allowing learners to ask their own questions, set their own goals, and find their own paths thru subjects -- doesn't work very well.
     * Kirshcher and authors' argument was that learners need to simultaneously master a **domain's factual content** and its **search and problem solving strategies**.
     * And although fostering creativity and independence is intuitively alluring, it doesn't mean that it works